fzhurd/presentation-spark-101/README.md

     * docker run -it --rm -p 8888:8888 jupyter/pyspark-notebook

 3. Demo 1 - Counting all the words in a Text file
-4. Demo 2 - Wine recommendation example
+4. Demo 2 - ML example

 Presentation time is 40 mins